isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: The Man Who Built Cathay.md

 Sadly, barely nine months later, the couple lost their lives when the plane they were on crashed in Taichung, Taiwan, shortly after takeoff on 20 June 1964.
 All 53 people on board died.
 Loke and Chew were returning home from the 11th Asian Film Festival, where Loke had received Golden Accolades awards on behalf of three Cathay Organisation stars.[^35] He had just turned 49 a few days before.

 ![](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho/ThreeStars.jpg)
-<div style="background-color: white;"> Actresses Ummi Kalthoum and Rose Yatimah and director Roomai Noor at Loke Wan Tho’s funeral.
+<div style="background-color: white;"> Actresses Ummi Kalthoum and Rose Yatimah, and director Roomai Noor at Loke Wan Tho’s funeral.
 They were supposed to have been on board the same flight as Loke when it crashed. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore: Landmark Books, 1991), 11.
 (From National Library, Singapore, call no. RSING 791.43095957 LIM).</i></div>

 ![](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho/Cortege.jpg)
 <div style="background-color: white;"> Thousands of people lining the streets of Kuala Lumpur as Loke Wan Tho’s cortege passes on its way to burial. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore: Landmark Books, 1991), 7.
 (From National Library, Singapore, call no. RSING 791.43095957 LIM).</i></div>